pyiron/bagofholding/docs/README.md

 ## Object requirements

 Under-the-hood, we follow the same patterns as `pickle` by explicitly invoking many of the same method (`__reduce__`, `__setstate__`, etc).
-_Almost_ and object which can be pickled can be stored using `bagofholding`.
+_Almost_ any object which can be pickled can be stored using `bagofholding`.
 Our requirements are that the object...

 - Must be pickleable